ken77921/ken77921.github.io/_pages/projects.md

     We extract answering logs of the exercises from <a href="https://www.junyiacademy.org/">Junyi Academy</a>, an E-learning website similar to Khan Academy.
     </p>
     <p>
     We use crowdsourcing and machine learning to discover relationships between exercises.
-Based on that, we will design a mechanism of adaptive test to improve learning experiences of Junyi academy (<a href="../assets/img/" download>Paper</a>, <a href="../assets/img/" download>Presentation</a>, <a href="http://people.umass.edu/hawshiuancha/junyi_dependency_prediction.zip">Demo</a>, <a href="https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=1198">Dataset</a>).
+Based on that, we will design a mechanism of adaptive test to improve learning experiences of Junyi academy (<a href="../assets/img/proj8-education-student modeling-paper.pdf" download="">Paper</a>, <a href="../assets/img/proj8-education-student modeling-presentation.pptx" download="">Presentation</a>, <a href="http://people.umass.edu/hawshiuancha/junyi_dependency_prediction.zip">Demo</a>, <a href="https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=1198">Dataset</a>).
     </p>
   </div>
 </div>